Unzor/KRNL/README.md

 ```

 # Credits
 Some of the code is taken from [Ash](https://github.com/arc-spwn/ash), for parsing command line arguments.
+Thanks to FL1P and Deltara for writing the code.

 (hey FL1P the name is still from ChromeOS)